 Patients with ulcerative colitis or Crohn’s disease have often tried other medications and treatment options before their physician recommends ENTYVIO infusion therapy.
-Clinical studies of patients using ENTYVIO have shown it is effective in putting symptoms associated with these chronic illnesses into a remission stage.
+Clinical studies of patients on ENTYVIO infusion therapy have shown it is effective in putting symptoms associated with these chronic illnesses into a remission stage.

 The Food and Drug Administration (FDA) has approved ENTYVIO infusion therapy to treat ulcerative colitis (UC) and Crohn’s disease.
 These two types of chronic inflammatory bowel disease (IBD) can cause inflammation that leads to abdominal pain, diarrhea, fatigue, and weight loss.

 In both diseases, abnormal reactions of the immune systems cause inflammation.
 Patients with ulcerative colitis have inflammation and ulcers in the lining of the large intestine, while patients with Crohn’s disease have inflammation in the gastrointestinal (GI) tract.

 There isn’t a cure for either illness, but symptoms may be lessened and controlled with the help of ENTYVIO infusion therapy.

 The out-of-pocket ENTYVIO cost will vary depending on your insurance coverage.
 If you have questions about your coverage, you should contact your insurance provider.